-Raises ValueError - If x and y are not complex vectors with their first dimensions being 2, then
+Raises ValueError - If x and y are not complex vectors with their first dimensions being 2, then the function will not execute.

 Returns The inner product, $\langle x|y\rangle$.

 '''

 qucumber.utils.cplx.kronecker_prod(x, y)

 '''

 A function that returns the tensor / kronecker product of 2 complex tensors, x and y.